NUS-Advanced-Robotics-Centre/ME5413_Final_Project/README.md

 │   │   └── scripts -> Python scripts
 │   │       ├── sift_detection_node_py.py -> SIFT method for object detection
 │   │       └── template_matching_node_py.py -> Template matching method for object detection
+│   |       └── dynamic_obstacle_updater.py -> Update the prohibition area based on the position of the cone
 ```

 Some other packages used in this project are not included in this repo.
 Please refer to the installation section for more information.